 Try to spot and remove any outdoors sources and nests that can add to start a beetle infestation in your home.
 After getting rid of the infestation once, make sure that these beetles find no way to return, Check all your windows and doors for any holes and throw away any spider webs and nests.
-You are also advised to examine any plants an flowers, as these may bring the beetles or their larvae.
+You are also advised to examine any plants and flowers, as these may bring the beetles or their larvae.
 If you see any plant that has some signs of the larvae or beetles, leave them outside your home.

 2. Frequent cleaning

 If you have any area that is more prone to getting the infestation, clean those areas more frequently.
-Washing your clothes and cleaning your carpets, at least one to two times a week, is the best way that you can avoid the beetle’s infestation.
+Washing your clothes and cleaning your carpets, at least one to two times a week, is the best way that you can avoid the varied carpet beetle infestation.
 It is also suggested to treat the stains and spills immediately.
 The food and sweet stains can add to attract beetles.
 Moreover, also keep the lint, dust, and hair at minimum as carpet beetles feed on these.

 3. Seal unused clothes and fabric

 Store the off-season clothes and the unused fabric in an airtight plastic container.
-Makes sure to air them in the sunshine and also brush them at least once in a year.
+Make sure to air them in the sunshine and also brush them at least once in a year.
 Also, make sure to check them once for any sign of infestation.
 For adding some extra protection, you are suggested to layer the stored fabric by using the resins strips that are filled with insecticide.